IPTV Explained logoUseful, insightful IPTV articles made easy to follow.

 More explainers that connect naturally to this setup, workflow, or troubleshooting path.

-IPTV, or Internet Protocol Television, is a method of delivering TV content over the internet rather than traditional satellite or cable.
+IPTV, short for Internet Protocol Television, is a method of delivering television content over the internet rather than traditional broadcast or cable formats.
+Many users wonder: is IPTV legal?